Key takeaways:

 Avocado

 To figure out if a sudden increase in appetite is a cause for concern, pay attention to other new symptoms you may be experiencing.
-For example, if you’re suddenly hungry all the time and also feel dizzy or shaky, you may have low blood sugar (hypoglycemia).
+For example, if you’re feeling hungry all the time, urinating more often, and constantly thirsty, those could be signs of diabetes.

 It also helps to pay attention to how long you’ve experienced a sudden increase in appetite.
 If it’s a fairly new feeling, a good first step is to eat more naturally filling foods to see if that helps.
 And keep in mind that even if you don’t notice any other symptoms, it’s certainly OK to contact your primary care provider to figure out what’s going on.